Edward Taylor: Musical settings

 Gerald Finzi made two settings from Taylor's Meditations.
 The first (op.
 27.1) was the final stanza of Meditation 12, “Glorious in his apparel", which was composed as a marriage anthem for his sister-in-law in September 1946.
 The second (op.
-27.2) was a setting of two internal stanzas from Meditation 20, “God is gone up with a triumphant shout”, commissioned for the 1951 St. Cecilia Festival Service at St.Sepulchre’s Church, Holborn.
+27.2) was a setting of two internal stanzas from Meditation 20, “God is gone up with a triumphant shout”, commissioned for the 1951 St. Cecilia Festival Service at St Sepulchre's Church, Holborn.

 Two settings have been made of Taylor's poem "Huswifery".
 That by Richard K. Winslow (b.1918) for chorus and piano was the winner of the American Music Competition of the Sigma Alpha Iota music fraternity in 1950.
 It was later set for a cappella chorus by Gordon Binkerd in 1970.
 Binkerd had earlier set “The Ebb and Flow” for a cappella chorus in 1966.
-In addition, the meditation "What Love Is This" was set as an anthem for four-part chorus and organ by Timothy Hoekman in 1978.
+In addition, the meditation "What Love Is This" was set as an anthem for four-part chorus and organ by Timothy Hoekman in 1978, and in the choral motet (1985) by Kenneth Leighton.